QuickBooks Online for Government Contractors: Can You Stay DCAA Compliant Without an ERP?

 It runs on accrual-basis, double-entry bookkeeping with a full general ledger — satisfying the first criterion on the SF-1408 checklist.
 Your financial statements meet GAAP.
 You can generate balance sheets, P&L statements, and trial balances at any time.

-Class tracking is what makes QBO work for government contracts.
+Class tracking is what makes QuickBooks Online work for government contracts.
 A class adds a second dimension to your profit-and-loss report — rows show accounts (direct labor, fringe, G&A), columns show contracts or indirect pools.
 That horizontal view is exactly what DCAA expects when verifying that direct costs are tracked by contract (SF-1408 criterion 2b).
 Each contract becomes a class, and the P&L by class becomes your subsidiary job cost ledger.

 Jordan Glaze, Business Development Specialist/Accountant at Wendroff & Associates, CPA, frames the fix this way: